 Lennard Brook (EBN1) and Yal Yal Brook (EBN5) have been identified in previous Ellen Brook Snapshot Reports as a potential cause for concern due to low pH values being recorded, below the ANZECC guidelines, in November 2006.
 Their respective values were 4.36 and 5.65.
 Since 2007 pH levels have remained within the guidelines on nearly all sampling occasions.
-In 2012 both Lennard Brook and Yal Yal Brook remained within the ANZECC guidelines on each sampling occasion.
+In 2013 both Lennard Brook and Yal Yal Brook remained within the ANZECC guidelines on each sampling occasion.

-Peters Rd (EBN 23) recorded pH levels above the ANZECC guidelines on two out of two sampling occasions (Figure 8) This sites have been sampled since 2007 and prior to 2011 had never previously exceeded ANZECC guidelines on more than one occasion.
+Peters Rd (EBN 23) recorded pH levels above the ANZECC guidelines on one out of three sampling occasions (Figure 8) This sites have been sampled since 2007 and prior to 2011 had never previously exceeded ANZECC guidelines on more than one occasion.
 Increased pH can be caused by a combination of factors including reduced flow and an increase in temperature resulting in algal growth.
 Increased algal growth can result in an increase in pH.
-This is likely due to the reduced flow that was experienced at this site throughout the sampling period however investigations will be made to any land use changes that could have attributed to the increase in pH.
-This site will be closely monitored in the 2013 sampling run to ensure these results are an anomaly rather than a decline in water quality.
+This site will be closely monitored in the 2014 sampling run to ensure these results are an anomaly rather than a decline in water quality.

-Figure 8: pH of surface water sampled within the Ellen Brook catchment between July and October 2012.
-Note: blanks represent no sample
+Figure 8: pH of surface water sampled within the Ellen Brook catchment between July and October 2013. \Note: blanks represent no sample